Merculous/iBoot-Compile/README.md

 # iBoot-Compile - By Merculous ([@Vyce_Merculous](https://twitter.com/Vyce_Merculous))

 ## Prerequisites

+Python 3

 You <b>MUST</b> install HomeDiagnostic.pkg, peferably build 13F40 since this will give us 21 32-bit devices to compile for (A5-A6).
 If you have any issues while installing HomeDiagnostic, you may have SIP enabled.
 Enter Internet Recovery, open a shell and disable SIP (csrutil disable), and done.

-Python 3.6+ (My venv is using 3.6.8)

 ## Usage: